Quick Start All Prompts

 • Copy-paste prompts for every development phase

-• Production standards for security, logging, errors
+• Production standards for security, logging, errors, accessibility

 • Self-correcting protocols that keep Claude on track